deerfarce/ChozoBot/README.md

 ![Preview](https://cdn.discordapp.com/attachments/571767162314686466/762081534332502056/unknown.png "Screenshot (with debug and verbose logs)")

 ## Requirements

-  - nodejs (12+, last tested on 12.18.2)
+  - [node.js](https://github.com/nodejs/Release) - Currently, the minimum version required is 12.20.
+The active LTS is recommended.
-  - postgresql (tested on 12.3, optional - only if using database. will write more setup info eventually. create a schema with the name of the room you're using the bot in and grant all perms to the user who owns the database)
+  - postgresql (tested on 14.5, optional - only if using database)
-    - root/admin access for setting up psql

 ## Setup

-I'll get around to writing this readme properly, but:
+If you would like to use features that rely on a database, refer to [this page](https://github.com/deerfarce/ChozoBot/wiki/DB-Setup-with-PostgreSQL) first.

-Copy the config.example.js file and name it config.js.
-If you're providing a room parameter to the bot (see below), name it config-roomname.js instead.
+Copy the `config.example.js` file and name it `config.js`.
+If you're providing a room parameter to the bot (see the Usage section), name it `config-roomname.js` instead.

-Read through the configuration file and carefully make sure everything is set just right.
+Read through the configuration file that you just copied, and carefully make sure everything is set just right.
+Every option has a comment explaining what it does.

-Install the node modules: `npm install`
+If `db.use` is set, your PostgreSQL server MUST be on or the bot will receive errors every time a query is attempted.
+Open a command prompt or terminal window in the directory of the bot and install the node modules by typing: `npm install`

 ## Usage

-Run the bot: `node .`

-You can provide a room parameter: `node . -r room` if you'd like to have different configurations for different rooms.
+Run the bot from within a terminal window: `node .` You can provide a room parameter: `node . -r roomname` if you'd like to have different configurations for different rooms.
+As mentioned in the Setup section, this requires that your config file is named `config-roomname.js`

 You may also use the scripts provided to allow the bot to restart if it is killed.
-Replace `node` with `./start.sh`, for example.
-However, the batch (Windows) script was not tested since it was last edited.
+Replace `node` with `./start.sh` (Linux) or `./start.bat` (Windows).
+Example: `./start.sh -r roomname`

+## Other Notes
 It is recommended to have the bot at rank 3 (Admin) so it has full functionality.

-When updating the bot, you must make sure to add any new configuration lines every time.
+When updating the bot (usually easily done with just `git pull`), you should add any new configuration options to your config file.
+However, most new options will automatically be set to their default values if they are not present in the config.
+Run `npm install` whenever dependencies are updated.

-To create custom commands, see customcommands.example.js for writing them, and the bottom of the config.js file for more info on including them.
+To create custom commands, see [customcommands.example.js](lib/customchatcommands.example.js) for info on writing them and an example command, and the bottom of the [config.js](config.example.js) file for more info on including them.

 ## To Do

- - Of course, write this properly.
-There's a lot of info on commands, too.
  - A lot, probably.
 I don't know a whole lot about psql or the node module for it, so it probably looks awful.
 Keep in mind this bot is in an alpha state.
  - I would also like to be able to run multiple bots in different rooms but have certain events broadcasted among all of them, such as bans.
 Maybe one day.

 ## Known Issues
  - partitionChange event is undertested, and sometimes may not work right.
  - Guest functionality is undertested as well.
- - Bump position memory was redone and is not fully tested.
- - Bot does not check for errors if psql is not installed but the DB is enabled in the config.
-Same thing if the psql service is disabled.
  - Database may throw errors if the bot tries to access tables before they're initialized for the first time.
 This shouldn't happen too often.